About the Workmen’s Circle

 SoCal Arbeter Ring/Workmen’s Circle

 Since our first branch was established in 1908, the Workmen’s Circle has a proud history in Southern California.
 A history of celebrating the traditions of Eastern European Jewry, a history of social activism — our forebears founded the City of Hope Medical Center! — and a history of creating a community for our members.
 So we were in 1908, and so we are today.

-With a unique slate of programs, classes, and events such as our A Shenere Velt Gallery, our Yiddish cultural programs and library, our social activism and much more, the Workmen’s Circle is a vibrant, dynamic part of the Southern California community.
+With a unique slate of programs, classes, and events such as exhibitions in our A Shenere Velt Gallery, our Yiddish cultural programs and library, our social activism and much more, the Workmen’s Circle is a vibrant, dynamic part of the Southern California community.

 And make sure to see, and read about, the mural outside our building.
 This work of art beautifully articulates our mission.